Best Indian Restaurants in Brighton

 Memories of India Brighton Marina (01273 600644)

 Based on the Brighton Marina, Memories of India is a journey through the rich and exotic cuisine of the Indian subcontinent.
-From Tandoori to Biryani, then House Specials to Korai dishes – here there is an extensive Indian menu to choose from, including a good range of vegetarian main course dishes and sides.
-Review.
+From Tandoori to Biryani, then house Specials to Korai dishes – here there is an extensive Indian menu to choose from, including a good range of vegetarian main course dishes and sides.
+More about Memories of India

 Sri India 1-2 Wilmington Parade, Brighton (01273 330222)